FernMiran/ComicApp_CLEAN/README.md

 - The .NET documentation and community resources
 - Domain-Driven Design by Eric Evans
 - Clean Architecture by Robert C. Martin

-Thank you for visiting this repository, and we hope it serves as a valuable resource for your Blazor and .NET 8 projects.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.